 \subsubsection{Neutrino Reheating Bounds}

-DM annihilations into neutrinos after they have decoupled from electrons, at temperatures $T \lesssim T_{D} \sim 1$ MeV (where $T_D$ is the decoupling temperature of DM from electrons) \cite{Kolb:1986nf, Serpico:2004nm, Boehm:2012gr, Ho:2012ug, Steigman:2013yua, Boehm:2013jpa, Nollett:2013pwa, Steigman:2014pfa, Nollett:2014lwa}, can reheat the neutrino sector, producing observable effects.
+DM annihilation into neutrinos after they have decoupled from electrons, at temperatures $T \lesssim T_{D} \sim 1$ MeV (where $T_D$ is the decoupling temperature of DM from electrons) \cite{Kolb:1986nf, Serpico:2004nm, Boehm:2012gr, Ho:2012ug, Steigman:2013yua, Boehm:2013jpa, Nollett:2013pwa, Steigman:2014pfa, Nollett:2014lwa}, can reheat the neutrino sector, producing observable effects.
 This change in neutrino energy density effectively increases the number of relativistic degrees of freedom, $N_{\rm{eff}}$, in the early Universe which can be expressed as

-where $\rho_\gamma$ represents the photon energy density and $T_\nu, T_\gamma$ correspond to the temperature of neutrino and photons, respectively.
+where $\rho_\gamma$ is the photon energy density and $T_\nu, T_\gamma$ correspond to the temperature of neutrinos and photons, respectively.
 In our framework, because of interactions with neutrinos, the DM particle remains in thermal equilibrium for a longer time.
 Therefore, the effective number of light relativistic species becomes \cite{Boehm:2013jpa, Wilkinson:2016gsy}

-where $N_\nu = 3.046$ \cite{Mangano:2001iu, Mangano:2005cc} and $g_\chi = 4$ as the considered DM is a Dirac particle, the function $F(x)$ is defined as
+where $N_\nu = 3.046$ \cite{Mangano:2001iu, Mangano:2005cc} and $g_\chi = 4$ as the considered DM is a Dirac particle.
+The function $F(x)$ is defined as